kevinolega/callcentertrainingtips/_posts/2015-01-12-good-habits.md

 **Accomplishments**

 If you approach everything with the mindset of being grateful, you will be able to make use of everything that you already have and are blessed with.

-Instead of looking to people who have what you wanted, you can actually look at what you've accomplished and translate that into success in other fields that you intend to explore.
+Instead of looking to people who have what you wanted, you can actually look at what you've accomplished and translated that into success in other fields that you intend to explore.

 **Success Steps**